Did you know?

 Zooplankton primarily reproduces sexually.
 However, depending on the species, asexual reproduction is also possible.

-Asexual reproduction is common among zooplankton that spends their entire life drifting along with currents and tides, known as holoplankton.
+Asexual reproduction is common among zooplankton that spend their entire life drifting along currents and tides, known as holoplankton.
 They primarily accomplish this through cell division.
 One cell divides into two to increase the population of these animals.

 Threats